ALASdoo/wedoqa_com/content/home/experience.md

 * Our team is up to date with iPhone, iPad, Android tablets, Mac OS X, Windows, and Linux environment
 * We perform all kinds of testing: Regression, Functional, Performance, Acceptance, UI/UX testing…
 * We will suggest you how to enhance user experience and usability
-* We constantly strive to improve our testing strategy to answer the expanding demands of IT business
+* We always strive to improve our testing strategy to answer the expanding demands of IT business
   """

 [[experience]]